-We enjoy camping on Lake Lewisville and then boating over to the courtesy dock which is a short nine iron away from the clubhouse.
-Check out Texas Outside's Coupons for a great deal at Stewart Peninsula.
+We enjoy camping on Lake Lewisville and then boating over to the courtesy dock which is a short nine-iron shot away from the clubhouse.

 Service is good, the food is limited to snacks and dogs, and there is no driving range.
 The pro shop has a limited supply of equipment and gear.